Ecwid/ecwid-wordpress-plugin/readme.txt

 * [Ecwid Help Center](http://help.ecwid.com "Ecwid Help")

 == Changelog ==
+= 6.12.7 - Jan 15, 2024 =
+- Improved behavior of the "Manage access to store control panel" feature.
+This feature allows you to manage access to your e-commerce control panel directly from WordPress.
+- Improvements for category drop-down menu when the transliteration feature is enabled.
+- Minor fix to ensure PHP 8 compatibility.

 = 6.12.6 - Dec 18, 2023 =
 - Sitemap improvements.
 If a store has a large number of products, the sitemap will be split into several to speed up loading.
 - Fixed an issue where part of the shortcode could be displayed on the store page due to the influence of third-party plugins.